adrien-gueret/jquery-connect/README.md

 ### Connect mutliple elements to same store

-This example is the same than the previous one, except it shows we can connect a store to multiple elements to make ou life easier:
+This example is the same than the previous one, except that it shows we can connect a store to multiple elements to make ou life easier:

 ```js
 $(function() {